Jade Stone – Characteristics, Varieties, Classification and Cutting

 • Fracture: brittle, shattered.

-Nephrite is a fibrous aggregated variety of the actinolite-tremolite mineral series, so its structure is stronger than that of jadeite.
+Nephrite is an ibreous aggregate variety of the actinolite-tremolite mineral series, so its structure is stronger than that of jadeite.

-Most of them show spots and bands, however, specimens with homogeneous colors can be found.
+Most of them have spots and bands, however, specimens with homogeneous colours can be found.

 Varieties of jadeite and nephrite

-Pure jadeite is white.
-Both jadeite and nephrite, due to the presence of impurities such as iron and manganese, can appear in different colors as already mentioned.
+Pure jadeite is white in colour.
+Both jadeite and nephrite, due to the presence of impurities such as iron and manganese, can be presented in different colours as already mentioned.

-Colors tend to be pastel and opaque, with the exception of imperial jade, which has a special luster and is translucent or semi-transparent.
-Jadeites with uniform colors are more valued.
+The colours tend to be pastel and opaque, with the exception of imperial jade, which has a special lustre and is translucent or semi transparent.
+Jadeites with uniform colours are more valued.

 In the West, emerald green, spinach and green apple are considered particularly valuable.

-In the Far East, on the other hand, pure white and yellow with a light pink background are very popular.
+In the Far East, on the other hand, pure white and yellow with a light pink background, are highly prized.

-It is a jadeite found in Burma, Myanmar.
-It has an emerald green color from translucent to transparent.
+It is a jadeite found in Burma, in Myanmar.
+It has an emerald green colour from translucent to transparent.

 Imperial Jade